servo/servo/python/servo/mutation/README.md

 For more info refer [Wiki page](https://en.wikipedia.org/wiki/Mutation_testing).

-In this project, mutation testing is used to test the coverage of WPT for Servo's browsing engine.
+Here Mutation testing is used to test the coverage of WPT for Servo's browsing engine.

 ### Mutation Strategy
 This version of mutation testing consists of a Python script that finds random uses of && in Servo's code base and replaces them by ||.
 The expectation from the WPT tests is to catch this mutation and result in failures when executed on the corresponding code base.